Establish Sustainability with Renewable Energy

 What is Renewable Energy?

 Renewable energy is any form of energy that comes from naturally-replenishing sources.
 Also known as “clean energy,” renewable energy comes in abundance from nature.
-However, it is not readily available as the energy from these natural resources may take time to process into the kind of energy that we could use depending on the source and how much is taken from them at a time.
+However, it is not readily available, as the energy from these natural resources may take time to process into the kind of energy that we could use, depending on the source and how much is taken from them at a time.

 Renewable energy is not anything new.
 The earth and its inhabitants are full of energy that, when harnessed properly, can help improve the quality of life and protect nature.
 Historically, before power plants were made, the main energy sources of society came from the by-products of living things, a.k.a., fossil fuels.
 Fossil fuels are the dominant source of energy today but renewable energy sources have also increased with time, promoting a circular economy approach.

-Types & Sources of Renewable Energy
+5 Types of Renewable Energy

-Biomass Energy
+1. Biomass Energy

 Biomass energy is any energy taken from plants and animals.
 Common modern examples of biomass sources are wood waste, agricultural waste from crops, animal and human manure, and other biodegradable materials found in city waste.
 From biomass, ethanol and biodiesel are created, which are also used as renewable energy sources.

-Geothermal Energy
+2. Geothermal Energy

 Geothermal energy is taken from the earth’s heat.
 Specifically, this energy is from the earth’s subsurface where intense heat is found.